zooko/smalloc/README.md

        page.
-It doesn't separate allocations of these sizes by thread, the way it does for small allocations, because there's no performance penalty when multiple cores access the same memory page (but not the same cache line) in parallel.
+It doesn't separate allocations of these sizes by thread, the way it does for small allocations, because there's no performance penalty when multiple cores access the same memory page (but not the same cache line) in parallel (and in fact it is a performance benefit for them to share caching of the memory page -- it is a form of "constructive cache interference" or "true cache sharing").

   Note that all four of these techniques are limited by the fact that all allocations in `smalloc` are in fixed-size slots in a contiguous